 There are more hostels to choose from now than there were years before.
 And there are several hostel websites and booking portals you can use.

-First, how to find good hostels?
+First, how can you find a good hostel?
 The answer is our website: Hostelgeeks.com!

-You can find all our handwritten guides on the best hostels in the world here and all 5 Star Hostels here.
+You can find all our handwritten guides on the best hostels in the world here and all our top 5 Star Hostels here.

-YET: which hostel booking site is the best and the cheapest?
-For sure you have heard of Hostelworld.com and Hostelz.com
+But when it comes to actually booking, which hostel booking site is the best and the cheapest?
+You have probably already heard of:

-Find here our guide on how to use Hostelworld.
+We wrote an in-depth guide to booking hostels and which websites to use.
+You can find our guide here: how to use Hostelworld.
 Here is another guide on how to book with Booking.com, a review.

 How to get tickets to Sights?

-From Colosseum to Taj Mahal.
-Some of the sights you really have to pre-book before visiting the city.
-This goes for Sagrada Familia in Barcelona, Colosseum in Rome and other major sights.
-Please read this up before you go to avoid disappointment.
+From the Colosseum to the Taj Mahal.
+Some sights are so popular that you’ll have to pre-book them before even landing in the city.
+This goes for the Sagrada Familia in Barcelona, the Colosseum in Rome, and other major sights.
+Please read this before you go to avoid disappointment.

 We use two websites to find tickets to sights:

-Both websites are reliable. it is worth it to compare both as there can be different prices.
+Both websites are reliable.
+It is worth using both as there can each offer different prices.
 We wrote a full review on Tiqets.com, and how to use them.

 Visa